 A bit underpowered at 600W.
 Turntable is loud and squeaks.

-> Quality build and functions well.
-Small and fits plenty of food inside.
+Compact size.
+Quality build and functions well.
+Only 0.8 cubic feet, but fits plenty of food inside.
 Includes defrost button and 6 power levels.
 Autodial for cooking time.
 Easy to open and use.
 Interior glass plate rotates smoothly.

-> Compact, 700-watt unit that's Amazon Alexa compatible.
+Compact, 700-watt unit that's Amazon Alexa compatible.
 Features 10 power levels, a kitchen timer, turntable, and child lock.
 Can fit a coffee cup, small plate, bag of popcorn, and other small items.

 Sleek black microwave with 0.7 cubic foot capacity.
 Boasts 700 watts of power and 11 power-level settings to tackle any cooking need.
 Express buttons for 1-6 minutes and add 30 seconds button.
 Turn sound on or off to limit disturbance.
 Bright and easy-to-read digital display.

 Some users complained that this microwave was slow to heat up food.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Heading off to college is an exciting time.
 You’ll learn new things, make new friends, and enjoy a new kind of independence.
 Before the hard work in the classroom begins, however, think about your new living space.
 It’s important to create a room that suits your needs.
 A microwave for your dorm room can be a big part of that, and it can help ensure that you remain fully fuelled as you embrace new challenges in college.

 Without home-cooked meals, you’ll be fending for yourself in the food department.
 The campus cafeteria may be right around the corner, and pizza is always just a phone call away.
 However, neither of those options are budget-friendly.
 Nor are they always the healthiest choices.